 - Ensuring a good distance is kept between user and monitor

 - RSI – This stands for Repetitive Strain Injury and it is a general term to describe the pain felt in the hands, arms, shoulders & neck from heavily repetitive movements being performed when using a technology system.
-This could be caused by typing at a keyboard or using the mount for long periods of time for example.
+This could be caused by typing at a keyboard or using the mouse for long periods of time for example.
 Methods for preventing this from impacting you include:

 - Frequent breaks